 Temporarily Off Exhibit

-This shy pheasant lives in the deep jungles of the Malay Peninsula.
-The male is not brightly colored, but has elongated wing feathers that blue “eye” spots the length of the feathers.
-The male fans these feathers in a spectacular display to attract the female during mating season.
+This large pheasant has remarkably long tail and wing feathers with hidden “eyespots” that are revealed during courtship.
+The male fans these feathers in a spectacular display to attract a female.
 This display is similar to that of Indian peafowl.

 What They Eat

-The Malay Great Argus eats fruit, berries, and seeds.
-They also feed on a variety of insects and invertebrates.
-At the zoo, they eat processed game bird pellets, fruit, vegetables, mealworms and crickets.
+The great argus is an omnivore.
+It eats fruit, berries, seeds, leafy plant parts, and a variety of insects and invertebrates.
+At the zoo, it eats a gamebird pellet, fruit, vegetables, mealworms and crickets.

 Where They Live